 To determine the result, we use the single transferable vote method of counting.
 The single transferable vote (STV) is a voting system designed to achieve proportional representation through ranked voting for multi-winner outcomes.
 The system is used for elections across much of the English-speaking world.
 For more details, see how Top pick (Single Transferable Voting) works.

-To set up top pick requires three things to be configured:
+To set up top pick, three things need to be configured:

-- A reviewing round to control access period
+- A reviewing round to control the access period

 - A top pick score set to record picks